memfault/interrupt/_drafts/cortex-m-watchpoints.md

 shell>
 ```

-### Enabling Watchpoints with GDB
+## Watchpoints with GDB

 Almost all debuggers expose some way to configure watchpoints via their interface.
 For GDB, this is done through the `watch <expr>` command, which will configure a watchpoint for the address described in `<expr>`.
 GDB also exposes a `rwatch` command (for data breakpoints on read accesses) and `awatch` (for data breakpoints on read or write accesses).

-Let's walk through a few examples of how we would monitor for changes to the following C variable.
+In the following sections we will walk through configurations and examples for monitoring changes to the following C variable.

 ```c
 uint8_t g_array[17]